Kractero/maki/views/docs.md

 ## DB

-The data was generated from a dump that 9003 generated off of data up to October 15th.
+The data was inspired from a dump that 9003 generated off of data up to October 15th.
 I wrote some python scripts to push the data into a database, then some scripts to pull the latest data not included in the database.
 At the moment it updates every `5` minutes.

 ## API